binpash/pash/docs/LEASH.md

 # Leash - PaSh Serverless Execution System

+Canonical LEASH reference.
+Architecture and execution details that were previously spread across multiple serverless docs are consolidated here.

 > **📝 IMPORTANT**: This document describes how Leash works.
 Whenever you learn something new about Leash, you MUST update this file by appending new information or modifying existing sections to keep it accurate and up-to-date.

 ---